nagarjuna915/CodeBuildDotnetTestReportExample/README.md

             - dotnet test -c Release ./CodeBuildDotnetTestReportExample.Tests/CodeBuildDotnetTestReportExample.Tests.csproj
 ```

 The first step to making my test reports was making sure the `dotnet test` command logged the test run.
 To do that I need to specify the logger format and where to put the logs.
-I changed the `dotnet test` command to use the `trx` log format and put the results in the `../testresults` directory.
+I changed the `dotnet test` command shown above to use the `trx` log format and to put the results in the `../testresults` directory.

 ```yml
             - dotnet test -c Release <project-path> --logger trx --results-directory ../testresults
 ```

-## What to do with a trx file?
+## What to do with a `trx` format file?

-As I mentioned before CodeBuild's test reporting supports JUnit XML and Cucumber JSON formatted files.
-So what are we going to do with trx files which `dotnet test` created?
-The .NET community has created a .NET Core Global Tool called [trx2junit](https://www.nuget.org/packages/trx2junit/) to convert trx files into JUnit xml files.
+As I mentioned earlier, test reporting from CodeBuild currently supports JUnit XML or Cucumber JSON formatted files.
+So what are we going to do with the `trx` format files that `dotnet test` created?
+The .NET community has created a .NET Core Global Tool called [trx2junit](https://www.nuget.org/packages/trx2junit/) that can be used to convert `trx` files into JUnit XML format files.

-What we need to do now in our `buildspec.yml` file is install trx2junit and run it on the trx files created by dotnet test.
-To do that I updated the **install** phase of my `buildspec.yml` file to install **trx2junit**.
+My next step was to modify my `buildspec.yml` file to install the `trx2junit` global tool and then run it on the `trx` files created by `dotnet test`.
+To do that I first updated the **install** phase of my `buildspec.yml` file to install **trx2junit**.

 ```yml
     install: